-Beware that you can limit the operation to only one chromosome (or one specific locus on a chromosome).
-If you would like to limit the operation to more than one region, see the next question.
+Note: You can limit the operation to only one chromosome (or one specific locus on a chromosome) at a time.
+If you would like to limit the operation to more than one region, see the answer to the next question.